nicolas-garcess/recipe-app/README.md

 Or download the .zip file.

-When you have the project in your desktop already, you must run in the terminal this command:
+When you have the project on your desktop already, you have to run in the terminal:

 ```
 yarn start
 ```

-To test the aplication run this command:
+To test the application run this command:

 ```
 yarn test --coverage --watchAll